 For many of us, a new year is a chance to reflect on our lives and think about where we could make improvements.
-Quite often New Year’s resolutions centre around getting physically fit and healthy.
+Often New Year’s resolutions centre around getting physically fit and healthy.
 But the new year can also be an opportunity to look at your finances and put a plan in place that will get them in good health for the year ahead and beyond.

 Here are some simple financial resolutions you can make that could help you achieve your goals in the year ahead and get your finances on track for the future.